Nonconvex-Nonconcave Min-Max Optimization with a Small Maximization Domain

 Going back to the hardness results~$(i)$--$(ii)$ established in~\cite{daskalakis2020complexity}, the latter of them hints at a possibility to control the complexity of~\cref{opt:min-max} through the size of a feasible set.
-Our work explores this possibility; let us now present the main ideas behind our approach.
+Our work explores this possibility; let us now present the main ideas behind our approach. \paragraph{Outline of our approach.} Our work is motivated by a trivial observation: finding an approximate first-order stationary point of~\cref{opt:min-max} becomes a computationally feasible task when~$Y$ is {\em a singleton}, as in this case we deal with a smooth minimization problem, so an approximate stationary point can be found by running projected gradient descent.
+Furthermore, one can hope that the computational tractability is preserved when~$Y$ is not singleton, but is {\em small.} \odima{Indeed, letting~$\fapx_k(x,\cdot)$ be the $k^{th}$-order Taylor approximation of $f(x,\cdot)$ for some $k\ge0$.
+This approach requires assuming sufficient regularity of $f$, specifically higher-order smoothness in $y$ matching the order $k$ (detailed in Section 2).
+One can then advocate the following two-step approach. }

-\paragraph{Outline of our approach.} Our work is motivated by a trivial observation: finding an approximate first-order stationary point of~\cref{opt:min-max} becomes a computationally feasible task when~$Y$ is {\em a singleton}, as in this case we deal with a smooth minimization problem, so an approximate stationary point can be found by running projected gradient descent.
-Furthermore, one can hope that the computational tractability is preserved when~$Y$ is not singleton but is small.
-Then, letting~$\fapx_k(x,\cdot)$ be the~$k$th-order Taylor approximation of~$f(x,\cdot)$ for some~$k \ge 0$, one can advocate the following two-step approach. \begin{framed} \begin{itemize} \item[\proofstep{1}.]
+\begin{framed} \begin{itemize} \item[\proofstep{1}.]
 Prove that any~$\veps$-FOSP in the surrogate min-max problem is also an~$O(\veps)$-FOSP in~\cref{opt:min-max}, due to~$\fapx_k(x,\cdot)$ approximating~$f(x,\cdot)$ over the (small) set~$Y$ well enough for our purposes. \item[\proofstep{2}.]
-Find~$\veps$-FOSP in the surrogate problem---and thus~$O(\veps)$-FOSP in~\cref{opt:min-max}---by exploiting the structure of~$\fapx_k(x,\cdot)$ such as, e.g., linearity for~$k = 1$ or quadratic structure for~$k = 2$. \end{itemize} \end{framed} A natural question immediately arising in connection with this strategy, namely with~\proofstep{1}, is: \begin{quote} {\em How small the diameter of~$Y$ has to be in order for the reduction in step~\proofstep{1} to be valid?} \end{quote} One would expect this question to have a nontrivial answer: indeed, it seems unlikely that a Taylor approximation would work over a set of a constant diameter.\footnote{Note, however, that this would not immediately contradict the results of~\cite{daskalakis2020complexity}, as the~$\ell_2$-diameter of~$[0,1]^d$ is~$\sqrt{d}$.} As such, one may expect that
+Find~$\veps$-FOSP in the surrogate problem---and thus~$O(\veps)$-FOSP in~\cref{opt:min-max}---by exploiting the structure of~$\fapx_k(x,\cdot)$ such as, e.g., linearity for~$k = 1$ or quadratic structure for~$k = 2$. \end{itemize} \end{framed} A natural question immediately arising in connection with this strategy, namely with~\proofstep{1}, is: \begin{quote} {\em How small the diameter of~$Y$ has to be in order for the reduction in step~\proofstep{1} to be valid?} \end{quote} One would expect this question to have a nontrivial answer.
+Indeed, it seems unlikely that Taylor approximation would work over a set of a constant diameter.
+As such, one may expect that